Gilgamesh-lzq/Hammer-spoon-script/README.md

   - to `shift` when *held*
   - to `⌘+⌥+⌃+space` when *tap*

-Besides, you should set set up the following functions in System Preferance:
+Besides, you should set set up the following shortcut keys in "System Preferance":
 - `⌘+・` for switching windows in a software
 - `⌘+⌥+⌃+space` for switching the next input method